-Click on the publication title to open the journal!
+Click on the hyperlink to open the journal!

 Our flying squirrel publications: